Starting a New Exercise Regimen: Considerations

 This article will not only give you ideas on important things to consider when starting your new exercise routine, but also make sure you stay true to your commitment long after the new-year-resolution spirit must have waxed cold.

-The major things to consider before beginning a new exercise regimen is summed up below:
+The major things to consider before beginning a new exercise routine are summed up below:

 1) It’s fun, see it as one: